Body Shapes for Women: Complete Guide to All 5 Types

 Use our free interactive tools to discover your body shape, find your best colors, and build a wardrobe that celebrates your unique proportions.

-What are the 5 main female body shapes?
+What are the 5 main body shapes for women?

 How do I find out my body shape?